Methodology of the Millennia 2015 Foresight Research Process

 This methodology is developed by Marie-Anne Delahaut, director of research at The Destree Institute and head of Millennia 2015, and Philippe Destatte, director general of The Destree Institute (Wallonia), Associated Professor in charge of the Foresight course at the Universities of Paris-Diderot and Reims-Champagne-Ardenne.

-It has been validated by Millennia 2015 Steering Committee and benefits from the comments of Rosa Alegria, Cornelia Daheim, Nicole Dewandre, Dilek Elveren, Augustina Eniayeju, Elizabeth Florescu, Anne-Rachel Inné, Geci Karuri-Sebina, Jan Lee Martin, Eleonora Masini, Françoise Massit-Folléa, Ivana Milojević, Concepción Olavarietta, Sawsan Sadek et Véronique Thouvenot.
+It has been validated by Millennia 2015 Steering Committee and benefited in 2009 from the comments of Rosa Alegria, Cornelia Daheim, Nicole Dewandre, Dilek Elveren, Augustina Eniayeju, Elizabeth Florescu, Anne-Rachel Inné, Geci Karuri-Sebina, Jan Lee Martin, Eleonora Masini, Françoise Massit-Folléa, Ivana Milojević, Concepción Olavarietta, Sawsan Sadek et Véronique Thouvenot.

 Marie-Anne Delahaut and Coumba Sylla